igemsoftware/SYSU_Software_2012/README.md

 install.txt - including the guides for users to install BiArkit.

-BiArkit_windows_1_05.exe - including Setup of BiArkit.
+<B>BiArkit_windows_1_05.exe</B> - including Setup of BiArkit.

 clothoBiArkitApp.zip - including open source code and Setup of BiArkit integrated into Clotho frame.

+eugene - an expansion tool for Eugene platform for processing texture file.

 Tutorial - including the guides for using BiArkit.